Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

   not be available on your installation of Tuleap.

 You may want to perform a search based on several trackers and several projects.
-A widget "Cross-tracker search" enables you to do that.
+A widget "Cross-Tracker Search" enables you to do that.

 .. figure:: ../images/screenshots/widget/crosstracker-widget.png
     :align: center